READ: COFFEE ENEMAS (History, Benefits & More)

 * Buy a 2-quart enema bag with a clamp.
 The enema/douche bag combination is easier to use.
 If you cannot find an enema bag at the local drug store, here is a link to buy one inexpensively online.
 We recommend this enema kit as it is inexpensive and very easy to work with.

 * Buy any brand of organic coffee – regular grind or flaked, non-instant and not decaffeinated.
 For maximum freshness, you may buy coffee beans and grind your own coffee, but this is not necessary.
 Store your coffee in the freezer for maximum freshness.

 Organically grown coffee is best, though any coffee will do.
 We recommend using a darker blend for Coffee Enemas instead of lighter blends that are higher in caffeine.
-An organic, fair-trade coffee we recommend is the French Roast Blend.
+A very clean coffee we have been using is the French Kick by BulletProof.
 Organic coffee is also available at natural food stores and some supermarkets.

 Step 2.
 Preparation of coffee

 There are three methods.
 The coffeemaker and the boil methods are best.